Calvinbullock/Calvinbullock/README.md

 # Web

 ### TimeTracer
 A Chrome exstention that tracks the time one spends on sites visted, it stores all data localy and provides a weekly average of time spent for each site.
-(Chrome Store)[https://chromewebstore.google.com/detail/timetracer/oalkfnhcckpeghkjmaoidcckokidaoap] (github repo)[https://github.com/Calvinbullock/timeTracer].
+[Chrome Store](https://chromewebstore.google.com/detail/timetracer/oalkfnhcckpeghkjmaoidcckokidaoap) [github repo](https://github.com/Calvinbullock/timeTracer).

 ### Note-ed
 A note taking web application, my first React.js web app - React.js frontend and google-firebase backend.